HasanAhmadQ7/redshift_sparkify/README.md

 ## 4. How to run
 The two following scripts should be run in order:
 1. python create_tables.py
-2. python etl.py
+2. python etl.py.
-to test the implementation and run example queries, please run the jupyter notebook:
+3. To test the implementation and run example queries, please run the jupyter notebook: test_queries.ipynb
-3. test_queries.ipynb